Arca/Documentation

 ensureDenominatedArca

 Ensure a denominated Arca object exists at the given path.
-Creates it if it doesn't exist; returns the existing one if it does (matching type and denomination).
+Creates it if it doesn't exist; returns the existing one if it does (matching type).
 Safe to call on every request.
+Denominated and exchange objects are USD-denominated; the field is server-stamped and not a request input.

 Returns an OperationHandle — use .settled to wait for the object to be active (immediate for existing objects).